 Europe is no longer the playground of the rich.
-It’s a budget traveler’s dream-come-true as well, as we’ll prove to you.
+It’s a budget traveler’s dream come true as well, as I’ll prove to you.

 Europe, on the one hand, is a terrific mix of landscape, history, culture, and architecture.
 On the other hand, it’s this monster that gobbles up cash as fast as you’re able to dole it out.

 And it’s hard to know the right way to navigate across this interesting continent, with so many diverse countries crammed side by side, each with its own distinct language, history, and way of life.
 The good news is that limited-budget travelers can comfortably conquer this labyrinth of countries without exhausting their bank accounts.